IndexerDAO/server-setup/docs/guides/launchpad-k0s.md

 * Click server link then “Rescue”
     * Note down the new password
     * Will need to update bitwarden with new password
-* Go to “Reset” then select “Execute an automatic hardware reset”
+* Go to “Reset” then select “Execute an automatic hardware reset”.
+Click "Send".
 * Wait a few minutes then you can access the server with username=root and the password from step b.